-25Long-term outcomes of disadvantaged children relocated to lower-poverty areas are also the outcomes of those children who moved at young ages; (ii) the positive effect induced by the move tend to decline with a child's age at move; and (iii) individuals moving during adolescence report negative outcomes induced by the move.
-Specifically, children moving to less poor areas before the age of 13 considerably increase their earnings in the mid-twenties, are more likely to attend a college (and also a better college), are less likely to live in high-poverty areas, and (for women) are less likely to be single mothers.
-Conversely, moving when the child is between age 13-18 has small or even negative effects on a child's future outcomes.
+poor areas before the age of 13 considerably increase their earnings in the mid-20s, are more likely to attend a college (and also a better college), are less likely to live in high-poverty areas, and (for women) are less likely to be single mothers.
+Conversely, moving when the child is between ages 13 and 18 has small or even negative effects on a child's future outcomes.
 This finding suggests that the cost of moving (e.g., disruption of social networks and friendships) weighs more heavily once a child has reached adolescence.

-The importance of childhood exposure to neighborhoods is further investigated in recent papers studying tax records of millions of US families moving across different areas (Chetty and Hendren 2018a, 2018b).
-Motivated by evidence that a child's income conditional on parents' income varies substantially with the area in which the child grew up (Chetty et al. 2014), Chetty and Hendren (2018a) exploit variation in the age of children when a family moves from one commuting zone to another to estimate the impact of neighborhoods on intergenerational mobility.26 They find that "on average, spending an additional year in a commuting zone where the mean income rank of children of permanent residents is 1 percentile higher (at a given level of parental income) increases a child's income rank in adulthood by approximately 0.04 percentiles."27 object of study of Chyn (2018).
-By exploiting public housing demolition in Chicago during the 1990s, the study shows that moving out of disadvantaged neighborhoods increased a child's employment and earnings in adulthood and reduced arrests for violent crimes.
+The importance of childhood exposure to neighborhoods is further investigated in recent papers studying tax records of millions of US families moving across different areas (Chetty & Hendren 2018a,b).
+Motivated by evidence that a child's income conditional on parents' income varies substantially with the area in which the child grew up (Chetty et al. 2014), Chetty & Hendren (2018a) exploit variation in the age of children when a family moves from one commuting zone to another to estimate the impact of neighborhoods on intergenerational mobility.
+They find that, "on average, spending an additional year in a commuting zone where the mean income rank of children of permanent residents is 1 percentile higher (at a given level of parental income) increases a child's income rank in adulthood by approximately 0.04 percentiles" (Chetty & Hendren 2018a, p.
+1110).